How to correctly conduct a Digital Investigation

 Experts can uncover: connected USB devices, files accessed, cloud storage usage, email communications, intentional file deletions, and attempts at covering tracks, among others.
 All of these forensic artifacts are located behind the scenes on device(s) and can indicate where and how employee data theft and IP theft occurred.
 For example, the artifacts from connected USB devices could show a flash drive was connected the day before an employee departed from the company.
 File access artifacts could then indicate that IP was accessed from the flash drive, indicating evidence of potential data exfiltration.

 Throughout an investigation, past documents containing client information, customer lists, company secrets, operating procedures, and other closely-held corporate information have to be identified to be exfiltrated from a corporation.
 As for the”how,” USB devices and email communication seem to be the top contenders in cases of employee data theft.
 Connecting a USB flash drive or attaching a document and sending to a personal Gmail account are quite easy and thought to be generally inconspicuous.
 Other exfiltration methods identified include cloud storage sites such as: Google Drive or Dropbox, SD card, File Transfer Protocol (FTP), mobile device applications, among others.
 A comprehensive digital forensic investigation will look under every rock and help determine the what, when, how, and where by interpreting the evidence, and testing and reporting the findings in an easy-to-understand manner.

 Do not boot up that computer or device to see if John Doe really did take the complete list of clients.

-When a situation involves data or IP theft, ensure any potential sources of evidence (ie. electronic devices) remain undisturbed until a Forensic Expert is brought into the picture.
+When a situation involves data or intellectual property theft, ensure any potential sources of evidence (ie. electronic devices) remain undisturbed until a Forensic Expert is brought into the picture.